 In recent decades, the Saudis have rebuilt much of Mecca and Medina.
 Some of this has been necessary.
 Some of this has been very good.
 But some of it has come at a great cost to Islam’s dearest relics, monuments and oldest mosques, which have been bulldozed without the least concern.

 To be fair, some of the criticism levelled at Saudi Arabia for these urban transformations is unreasonable.
 Think about it this way: Thanks to modern technology, and rising standards of living, millions of people not only want to go to Mecca, but can afford to.
 It’s no longer a journey of months, but of days, even hours.
 They speak different languages, represent different customs, and all want to not only worship in the same mosque, but get to the Ka’ba at the center of it.
 While it is nice to imagine Mecca and Medina could retain the features and architecture of old cities, it is also fanciful.
 When you are dealing with traffic flow in the hundreds of thousands, slippery stones and narrow alleys aren’t just problematic.
-In recent decades, the Saudis have rebuilt much of Mecca and Medina.
-Some of this has been necessary.
-Some of it has come at a great cost.

 They can be deadly.